OpenSeizureDetector/openseizuredetector.github.io/pages-user/pine-time-installation.md

 ## Installation

 There is a high level overview of the process below, followed by step-by-step instructions.

+Note that we have recently developed a separate PineTime Firmware Updater app which will download the firmware from the OpenSeizureDetector web site and flash it onto a watch to save the user having to do it manually as described below.
+We will update these instructions once the new app is available on Play Store

 ### GadgetBridge
   - Install [GadgetBridge](https://play.google.com/store/apps/details?id=com.espruino.gadgetbridge.banglejs&hl=en&gl=US) on the mobile phone.